 Exempted from an English test are students who are a native English speaker from the USA, UK, Canada, Ireland, Australia, New Zealand or South Africa or whose secondary school, undergraduate or master's degree programme was taught completely in the English language in one of the following countries: USA, Canada, Australia, New Zealand, South Africa or within the EU/EEA.
-Exemption is also granted for applicants who have obtained an International Baccalaureate Certificate in English (English A SL min grade 5, English A HL min grade 4 or English B HL min grade 5), or who have obtained a European Baccalaureate Diploma with a minimum grade of 7.0 for English (Language 1 or 2).
+Exemption is also granted for applicants who have obtained an International Baccalaureate Certificate in English (English A SL min grade 7, English A HL min grade 6), or who have obtained a European Baccalaureate Diploma with a minimum grade of 7.0 for English (Language 1 or 2).